conradakunga/Blog/_posts/2025-05-31-swapping-variables-in-c-with-valuetuples.md

 a is 30 and b is 10
 ```

-A creative way to solve this problem is to use the [ValueTuple](https://learn.microsoft.com/en-us/dotnet/api/system.valuetuple?view=net-9.0).
+A creative solution to this problem is to utilize the [ValueTuple](https://learn.microsoft.com/en-us/dotnet/api/system.valuetuple?view=net-9.0).

 ```c#
 var a = 10;